sgroth/cv-data/cv.web.en.md

 ## Research Interests
 * Political Anthropology and Europeanization Studies
-* Narratology, Linguistic Anthropology and Ethnography of Communication
+* Narratology and Linguistic Anthropology
 * Cultural Heritage and Cultural Property
 * Methods in Empirical Cultural Studies
 * Sport as Cultural Practice